 From here, you can edit the outfit by adding products to enrich your outfit or adding styling notes, or removing the outfit.

-When choosing a sample, these are the actions you can take:
+When choosing a sample or right-click on a sample, these are the actions you can take:

 Edit samples: edit sample properties

 Change location: change the sample location, for example from the check-in location to the check-out location

 Print sample label: You will have to have the printer configuration setup.

 Update from data source: if you have a data source set up, you can click this action to keep your data updated to the latest version